ecofriendly homestead

 According to the USDA, the leaves as mulch provide food for soil microorganisms, who will break it down to add organic matter to build soil health.

-4. cover any unplanted soil with organic straw, leaves, or hay
+4. Cover any unplanted soil with organic straw, leaves, or hay

 Tying into the previous task, this is a good time to also gather any organic straw or hay to mulch the remaining unplanted beds in your garden.
 A mulched garden bed is like a safe haven for soil life, while creating added soil health in return.